grange85/ahfow-www/collections/_posts/2017/2017-02-03-luna-three-nights-in-san-francisco-3-rendezvous.md

 <p>{% ahfowtrack "Cindy Tastes of Barbecue" %} and {% ahfowtrack "Speedbumps" %} are also songs they play regularly. &ldquo;Rendezvous&rdquo;, Dean says after, &ldquo;a French word&rdquo;.
 The audience is just smiling, who wouldn't, who couldn't, at a night like this.
 Nights like these. &ldquo;Rendezvous&rdquo;, Sean says after a couple of seconds in quiet, he's on Dean's left side just like always, he says it with his most articulated, well spoken French accent.
 It's a meeting, that's what it means, hand in hand, on the edge of the sand. {% ahfowtrack "The Owl and The Pussycat" %}. &ldquo;Allison Andrews came up too see me&rdquo;, maybe their most beautiful song. </p>

-<div class="col-md-6 pull-right"><blockquote>&ldquo;Rendezvous&rdquo;, Sean says after a couple of seconds in quiet, he's on Dean's right side just like always, he says it with his most articulated, well spoken French accent.</blockquote></div>
+<div class="col-md-6 float-right"><blockquote>&ldquo;Rendezvous&rdquo;, Sean says after a couple of seconds in quiet, he's on Dean's right side just like always, he says it with his most articulated, well spoken French accent.</blockquote></div>

 <p>I remember in Glasgow when me and Ulrika asked them to play it and they did it in Manchester they day after, but it didn't sound very good, and they've never tried it since, but now they had to, and Dean is focused, his lips touching the microphone, singing perfectly.
 It's not the song you might play every night, because it's slow, but it's beautiful.
 Sean is playing the solo and gets loud cheers.
 Britta on backing vocals, it's a quiet performance, delicate, sweet, just lovely, so lovely.</p>